 David T. Hobbs, Ed.D.

 Dr. Hobbs has served SAU 21 in a variety of roles throughout the last decade.
 In his tenure, he has served as a classroom teacher, department team leader, intern supervisor, technology integrator and curriculum coordinator.
 Prior to his work at SAU 21, Dr. Hobbs served as adjunct faculty at UNH as a teacher in residence, where he taught in the UNH Graduate School of Education and supervised field experiences throughout the region.

 In 2011, Dr. Hobbs was named as the recipient of the Christa McAuliffe Sabbatical by the New Hampshire Charitable Foundation.
 The goal of his project was to promote, share and explore digital literacy in New Hampshire classrooms.
 He conducted 16 case studies throughout New Hampshire, where he documented experiences, tools and innovative teaching methods.

 David has published scholarly articles around innovation and the use of technology.
 He has presented at a number of formal and professional workshops throughout New England, and has offered professional development for teachers in the area of technology integration.

 David holds a Bachelor of Arts from Colgate University (2000), a Master of Education degree from the University of Montana (2003), and a Doctor of Education degree from the University of Montana (2005).

-Matt holds a Master of Education degree in School Business Leadership from Wilkes University, a Bachelor of Science degree in Business Management from Bentley University, and is currently working on a Doctor of Education in Transformative Leadership at the University of New England.
+Matt holds a Doctor of Education in Transformative Leadership from the University of New England, a Master of Education degree in School Business Leadership from Wilkes University, and a Bachelor of Science degree in Business Management from Bentley University.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.